benmneb/word-of-the-buddha/web/content/08_6_right-endeavour.md

 This is called the endeavour to abandon.

-<span class="sutta-ref">MN 20</span> When you are mindful of some object, and there arise in you afflicting unwholesome motivations connected with desire, aversion and delusion, then:
+<span className="sutta-ref">MN 20</span> When you are mindful of some object, and there arise in you afflicting unwholesome motivations connected with desire, aversion and delusion, then:

 1. You should give attention to some other object that generates wholesome mind states.
 Thus, unwholesome states are abandoned and subside.
 With their disappearance, your mind becomes internally steady, settled, unified and still.
 1. You should examine the danger in those unwholesome motives…